 There is no Metro station at the airport.
 Don’t be confused into thinking Boryspilska Metro Station is nearby.
 It’s over 10 miles away.

-Driving in Ukraine isn’t for the faint hearted but if you need to hire a car at the airport there are several international vehicle rental companies with offices here (Avis, Budget, Hertz, Europcar, and Sixt).
+Driving in Ukraine isn’t for the faint hearted.
+If you need to hire a car at the airport you’ll find vehicle rental companies in the Arrivals area (Sixt, Europcar, BLS, United etc.).

 The cheapest way to get to and from the airport is to catch the Sky Bus.
-It terminates at Kiev Train Station (Southern Train Station) in the city centre and stops at Kharkivska Metro Station (Green Line) on the way.
+It terminates at Kiev Train Station (Southern Station side) in the city centre and stops at Kharkivska Metro Station (Green Line) on the way.
 Please note that on the official Borypsil International Airport website, Kiev Train Station is referred to as Pivdenny Railway Station (don’t get confused as it is the same place).

 The complete journey takes just under an hour and costs 80 UAH to Kiev Train Station or 50 UAH to Kharkivska Metro Station (prices in January 2017).
 Buses operate round the clock with departures every 15 minutes or so during the day (roughly every 30 minutes at night) from Terminals D (just outside Arrivals).
 Tickets can be purchased from the driver or from the ticket office in the Arrivals area.

-Although the bus offers the cheapest connection to Kiev city centre, we wouldn’t recommend it for first time travellers.
+Although the Sky Bus offers the cheapest way to get into Kiev city centre, we wouldn’t recommend it for first time travellers to Kiev.

-- The Metro isn’t particularly great for passengers with luggage as there are no lifts (just escalators).
-Furthermore, as few signs are in English, navigating it for the first time can be tricky if you can’t read Cyrillic text.
+The Metro isn’t particularly great for passengers with luggage as there are no lifts (just escalators).

 Valuables in suitcases used to have a tendency to go missing once passed into the hands of the staff at Boryspil International Airport.
 The editor of this website has personal experience of items of great personal importance being stolen from his luggage.

-Nevertheless, exercising a little caution and placing any items of value in hand luggage doesn’t do any harm.
+Nevertheless, exercising a little caution by placing any items of value in hand luggage doesn’t do any harm.

-Baggage wrapping services are available at all terminals.
-For a small fee you can get your suitcase wrapped with multiple layers of cellophane and secured with thick plastic straps.
+Baggage wrapping services are in the departure areas of Terminal D. For a small fee (70 UAH – January 2017) you can get your suitcase wrapped with multiple layers of cellophane and secured with thick plastic straps.
 The service is very popular.
 Even if thefts are no longer par for the course, the wrapping provides excellent protection for your luggage.